-Gifts of cash generally fall into three categories:
+• Gifts of cash generally fall into three categories:

-- For books and other materials for the collection: This is a gift of cash made specifically for the purpose of buying books and other Library materials (e.g., CDs, DVDs, periodicals, etc.) for the collection.
-Donors may designate the gift for a specific library location, or they may designate the gift for general use.
-Donors may also specify whether the gift is for adult materials, YA/teen materials, or children/youth materials. - For specific program support: This is a gift of cash for specific program support (excludes books and materials for the collection, covered in #1 above).
-Donors may designate the gift for a specific branch Library, the Main Library, or they may designate the gift for a specific program purpose.
-Donors must specify how they want the funds used. - For general Library support: This is a gift of cash for general program support.
-Donors may designate the gift for a specific branch Library, the Main Library, or system-wide support.
+• For books and other materials for the collection: This is a gift of cash made specifically for the purpose of buying books and other library materials (e.g., CDs, DVDs, periodicals, etc.) for the collection.
+Donors may designate the gift for a specific branch library, the Main Library, or they may designate the gift for general use (either Branch Library System or Main Library).
+Donors may also specify whether the gift is for adult materials or children/youth materials.

+• For specific program support: This is a gift of cash for specific program support (excludes books and materials for the collection, covered in #1 above).
+Donors may designate the gift for a specific branch library, the Main Library, or they may designate the gift for a specific program purpose.

+• Donors must specify how they want the funds used.

+• For general library support: This is a gift of cash for general program support.
+Donors may designate the gift for a specific branch library, the Main Library, or system-wide support.
 The Library Director will determine the best uses of these funds.
 Donors do not specify how funds will be used.

-- Donors of \$25 or more may request that bookplates acknowledging their gifts be affixed to books whose purchase was made possible by their gifts. - Gifts of over \$1,000 that restrict the Library's use of funds are to be accompanied by a letter to the Library Director requesting the acceptance of funds for restricted use and must be authorized by the Library Director prior to deposit or expenditure. - While the Library welcomes gifts designating funds for one or more areas in the collection, designating funds for specific titles cannot be accommodated. - All gifts of money will be acknowledged.
+• Donors of \$25 or more may request that bookplates acknowledging their gifts be affixed to books whose purchase was made possible by their gifts.

+• Gifts of over \$1,000 that restrict the Library's use of funds are to be accompanied by a letter to the Library Director requesting the acceptance of funds for restricted use and must be authorized by the Library Director prior to deposit or expenditure.

+• While the Library welcomes gifts designating funds for one or more areas in the collection, designating funds for specific titles cannot be accommodated.

+• All gifts of money will be acknowledged.

-Non Cash Gifts:
+Non-Cash Gifts:

-Donations are accepted with the understanding that the Library has the right to determine the disposition of gift items.
-Materials not added to the Library's collections are offered to the Friends of the Public Library for their book sales (the proceeds of which are used to fund Library programs), or may be shared with other appropriate institutions.
+• Donations are accepted with the understanding that the Library has the right to determine the disposition of gift items.
+Materials not added to the Library's collections are offered to the Friends of the Public Library for their book sales (the proceeds of which are used to fund library programs), or may be shared with other appropriate institutions.

-Due to the volume of gifts received, the Library cannot acknowledge, track or return unsolicited items received from publishers or individuals.
+• Due to the volume of gifts received, the Library cannot acknowledge, track or return unsolicited items received from publishers or individuals.

-Gift materials will be added only if they fall within the guidelines of the Collection Development Plan and the Library's goals and objectives.
-ARCPLS applies the same standards of selecting gift materials to be added to its collections as it does when selecting materials for purchase.
+• Gift materials will be added only if they fall within the guidelines of the Collection Development Plan and the Library's goals and objectives.
+Augusta-Richmond County Public Library applies the same standards of selecting gift materials to be added to its collections as it does when selecting materials for purchase.

-Examples of materials that may not be added to the collection include those that: are outdated, are in poor physical condition, lack any reviews or are poorly reviewed in professional reviewing sources, or are duplicates of items the Library already owns in sufficient quantity.
+• Examples of materials that may not be added to the collection include those that: are outdated, are in poor physical condition, lack any reviews or are poorly reviewed in professional reviewing sources, or are duplicates of items the Library already owns in sufficient quantity.